-ASHM develops a comprehensive range of practical resources to support the health professionals working with hepatitis C, as well as a series of profession-based booklets for groups most in contact with BBVs and STIs.
-The resources focus on prevention, testing, diagnosis, management and treatment and are available in printed and/or online formats.
+- developing a comprehensive range of practical resources to support the health professionals working with hepatitis C, as well as a series of profession-based booklets for groups most in contact with BBVs and STIs.

-ASHM develops and delivers national training curricula, Face-to-face and online training, as well as webinars cover prevention, testing and diagnosis.
+- developing and delivering national training curricula, face-to-face and online training, as well as webinars cover prevention, testing and diagnosis.

 - Policy and Advocacy, including GP and nurse practitioner prescribing of new DAA treatments.